Pi-Eye/pi-eye-camera/README.md

     ```
 ## Usage

+1. Make a copy of `temp.env` and name it `.env`

+2. Open `.env` and fill out environment variables, comments in file

-1. Start camera with npm by running:
+3. Start camera with npm by running:
     ```sh
     npm start
     ```